cvigilv/ResidueFisher/README.md

 # Ensure we have the conda environment activated
 conda activate ResidueFisher

-# Assuming we are at the project root...
+# Assuming you are at the project root...
 mkdir data/queries
 cd data/queries
 wget https://files.rcsb.org/download/3F3P.pdb